MohamedsGap/Personal-Website/README.md

 Hi, All 👋

-Built this personal website to start sharing some interesting thoughts and to give you some insight who is Mohamed Abdel Nasser. 👨🏽‍💻
+Built this personal website to start sharing some interesting thoughts and to give you some insights who is Mohamed Abdel Nasser. 👨🏽‍💻

 This is the initial version, I'm working on it on weekends. 🚀